 - s.
 334(a) CC - Theft Over $5000

 - s.
 380 CC - Fraud Over $5000

 - s.
 462.31(1) CC - Laundering Proceeds of Crime

 The charges are in relation to events surrounding the November 2011 bankruptcies of UM CAPITAL INC. and UM FINANCIAL INC. of Toronto.

 The allegations relate to the misappropriation of approximately $ 4.3 million in mortgage payments, the purchase & disappearance of 32kgs of gold bars, and the abuse of the bankruptcy process.

 The matter is scheduled for first appearance at the Ontario Court of Justice - Old City Hall courthouse in Toronto on February 21, 2014.
 The accused parties were instructed to surrender peacefully to authorities.
 On January 29, 2014, Yusuf PANCHBHAYA turned himself into the RCMP and was later released on conditions.
-Update: On March 6, 2014, Omar KALAIR turned himself into the RCMP in Toronto.
-KALAIR was arrested and taken to Old City Hall courthouse for a bail hearing.
-He was released on conditions and is scheduled for next appearance on April 2, 2014.
+Omar KALAIR remains at large and is now subject of an Arrest Warrant.